 Creating initial impact: the logo and masthead

 In the print design, a strong new logo and masthead, using vibrant colours, have a strong and immediate impact.
-In the web design, the same look and feel for the logo and masthead is employed.
+In the web design, the same look and feel for the logo and masthead are employed.
 However, a large part of the key ‘real estate’ of the home page was given over to creating a deep masthead – for even more online impact.
-This was complemented by a three panel style to reflect the brand personality, and space for an advertising leaderboard.
+This was complemented by a three-panel style to reflect the brand personality, and space for an advertising leaderboard.

 One of the main design challenges was to ensure that the dynamic story pages worked equally well with and without images, and that visitors to the site could be given a taste of the showcase projects without increasing download times.
 Not surprisingly BD’s architectural audience want to view large images as well as detailed plans – but they don’t want to wait to see them!